Troubleshooting¶

 # error: https://github.com/<organization>/<project>.git did not send all necessary objects

-Troubleshooting: The objects on the path refs/remotes/origin/<branch-name>
+Troubleshooting: The objects on the path refs/remotes/origin/<branch-name> not exist

 - Remove the head of the target branch that not send any necessary objects of git